IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 Also, here are some examples of applications getting notification on record table change.
 After downloading the example, please remember to update SqlTableDependency nuget package:

-* [Monitor table change with WPF and WCF](https://github.com/christiandelbianco/Monitor-table-change-with-WPF-WCF-sqltabledependency): This example shows how to continuously update a _DataGrid_ of stock data.
+* [Monitor table change with WPF and WCF](https://github.com/christiandelbianco/Monitor-table-change-with-WPF-WCF-sqltabledependency): This example shows how to refresh a _DataGrid_ of stock data.
 The grid will be updated whenever a record table change occurs.
 The notification event contains new values for the modified table record.
-* [Monitor table change with MVC, SignalR and jQuery](https://github.com/christiandelbianco/monitor-table-change-with-mvc-signalR-jquery-sqltabledependency): This example shows how to continuously update a table containing stock data.
-The table will be updated whenever a record change occurs.
-The notification event contains new values for the modified record table record.
+* [Monitor table change with MVC, SignalR and jQuery](https://github.com/christiandelbianco/monitor-table-change-with-mvc-signalR-jquery-sqltabledependency): This example shows how to refresh a HTML table containing stock values.
+The HTML table will be updated whenever a record table change occurs.
+Notification event contains new values for the modified table record.
 * [Monitor table change with MVC, SignalR and Knockout JS](https://github.com/christiandelbianco/monitor-table-change-with-mvc-signalR-knockoutjs-sqltabledependency): This example shows how to refresh client web browsers used to book flight tickets.
-Those terminals have to be update as soon as the availability change and the Web application must take the initiative of sending this information to clients instead of waiting for the client to request it.
+Those terminals must be updated as soon as the availability change and the Web application must take the initiative of sending this information to clients instead of waiting for the client to request it.

 This section reports some use case examples: